cloud-66-internal/help.cloud66.com/_maestro/tutorials/container-ports.md

 * Using the standard *edit service* interface
 * Directly modifying the `service.yml` for your application (this is only recommended for advanced users)

+You can also read [our guide to using service.yml](/maestro/how-to-guides/build-and-config/docker-service-configuration.html) for more help.

 ### Editing via the UI

 To edit your ports using the standard Maestro user interface: